Love bombing

 Love bombing is an attempt to influence a person by demonstrations of attention and affection.
-It can be used in different ways and for either positive or negative purposes.
 Psychologists have identified love bombing as a possible part of a cycle of abuse and have warned against it.
-It has also been described as psychological manipulation in order to create a feeling of unity within a group against a society perceived as hostile.
+Its use by cults also been described as psychological manipulation in order to create a feeling of unity within a group against a society perceived as hostile.
 In 2011, clinical psychologist Oliver James advocated love bombing in his book Love Bombing: Reset Your Child's Emotional Thermostat, as a means for parents to rectify emotional problems in their children.
+The technique is also often used by romance scammers and others with nefarious intentions who seek to manipulate a victim and create a feeling of trust and connection.

 Definition and analysis

-The expression "love bombing" was coined by members of the Unification Church of the United States during the 1970s and was also used by members of the Family International.
+The expression "love bombing" was coined by members of the Unification Church of the United States during the 1970s and was also used by members of the Family International (previously known as Children of God).
 Psychology professor Margaret Singer reported on the concept.
 In her 1996 book, Cults in Our Midst, she writes: